List of Everybody Loves Raymond characters: Ray Barone

-Ray Barone made his final character appearance in an episode of King of Queens that aired after Everybody Loves Raymond ended.
+Ray Barone made his final character appearance in an episode of The King of Queens that aired after Everybody Loves Raymond ended.

 Debra Barone

-Debra Louise Barone (Patricia Heaton) is Ray Barone's wife.
-She was raised by wealthy parents, Lois and Warren Whelan, and grew up in an upper-class background, unlike the other major characters in the sitcom.
+Debra Louise Barone (née Whelan) (Patricia Heaton) is Ray Barone's wife.
+She was raised by wealthy parents, Lois and Warren Whelan, and grew up in an upper-class background, unlike the other major characters.
 She has a sister, Jennifer Whelan, who is only seen once in the entire series.
 Following her graduation from high school, she travelled a lot and dated a few famous sportsmen.
 Before marrying Ray, she worked in public relations for the New York Rangers hockey team.

 Debra is vulnerable and emotionally sensitive.
-She is sometimes unhappy as a housewife, having to put up not only with Ray's immature jokes and lazy behavior, but more with his intrusive family members, who often barge in uninvited, leaving havoc in their wake.
+She is sometimes unhappy as a housewife, having to put up not only with Ray's jokes and laziness, but more with his intrusive family members, who very often barge in uninvited, leaving havoc in their wake.
 Though Ray's parents frustrate her, she rarely shows her feelings to them, resulting in occasional bursts in private of yelling, stomping, and throwing objects.
+Debra does, however, subject her husband to infrequent bouts of verbal abuse, yelling at and insulting him whenever Ray messes up even over the smallest things.
+Occasionally, she has also been physically abusive towards him, once shoving him into a bookcase in a fit of rage.

 Debra has a feud with her mother-in-law Marie Barone, who shows distrust of her ability to be a mother and a wife.
-Throughout the series, Debra often finds Robert Barone the most patient of the Barones, and at times she is shown to get along well with Frank Barone, who thinks of her as a daughter and understands Debra's resentment of Marie.
+Throughout the series, Debra often finds Robert Barone easily the nicest and friendliest of the Barones, and at times she is shown to get along with Frank Barone, who thinks of her as a daughter and understands Debra's resentment of Marie.
 Despite the frustration she often holds on Ray's parents, it is evident that she still loves and cares for them, as well as Robert and Ray.

 She is also depressed about her parents when they argue, and she is distraught when she finds out they are divorcing.
 Even though she grew up in a traditional conservative family, she was a free-spirited and a popular teen in her early years.
-Ray once noted that, during college, she went to Mardi Gras and flashed her breasts to many people who gave her beads and also ended up topless in the newspaper.
+Ray once noted that, during college, she went to Mardi Gras and flashed her breasts to many people who gave her beads and also ended up topless in the newspaper, much to her horror and fury.

-She often calls Ray an idiot.
-When Ray is acting suspiciously nice towards her, she usually will say in an ominous voice, "What do you want, Ray?"

 The character has also appeared in the King of Queens episode "Dire Strayts".